Bernard Cribbins: Honours

 Cribbins was awarded the General Service Medal, with clasp "Palestine 1945–48", for his service in Palestine with 2/3 Battalion, the Parachute Regiment, on 30 May 1948, under Army Order 146 of 1947.

-In 2009, Cribbins was honoured for his work in children's television with a Special Award at the British Academy Children's Awards which was presented by former co-star Catherine Tate, who portrayed his character's granddaughter in Doctor Who.
+In 2009, Cribbins was honoured for his work in children's television with a Special Award at the British Academy Children's Awards, which was presented by former co-star Catherine Tate, who portrayed his character's granddaughter in Doctor Who.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to drama.
 He received his OBE from the Princess Royal at an investiture in the Waterloo Chamber at Windsor Castle on 3 November 2011.
 In 2014, he was awarded the J. M. Barrie award for his "lasting contribution to children's arts".

 Cribbins was named "British Icon of the Week" on 23 December 2020 by BBC America.

 Personal life and death

-Cribbins and Gillian McBarnet, an assistant stage manager, were married from 1955 until her death on 11 October 2021.
+In 1955, Cribbins married Gillian McBarnet, an assistant stage manager; the couple remained together until her death on 11 October 2021.
 They lived in Weybridge, Surrey, and had no children, with Cribbins revealing in 2018 that they "lost one quite early on and that was the only time [they] got near it".
 He was diagnosed with prostate cancer in 2009, but said in 2018 that he was "in good health" at the age of 90 with the exception of a "nagging back condition".

+Cribbins avidly enjoyed fishing.
+He narrated the 1993 BBC Two documentary series A Passion for Angling and the 2008 documentary series Catching the Impossible; in the latter, he also fished onscreen alongside expert angler Martin Bowler.

 In 2018 his autobiography, Bernard Who?
 75 Years of Doing Just About Anything, was published by Constable.
-A successful social media campaign in 2022 led to his autobiography being recorded as an audiobook, with Cribbins as the narrator, but this was left uncompleted at the time of his death.
+A successful social media campaign in 2022 led to his autobiography being recorded as an audiobook, with Cribbins as the narrator, but recording was incomplete at the time of his death, and the book was released with a narration by Gordon Griffin.

-Cribbins died at the age of 93 on 27 July 2022.
-His funeral took place at Woking Crematorium in Woking, Surrey on 14 September.
+Cribbins died in Hertfordshire at the age of 93 on 27 July 2022.
+His funeral took place at Woking Crematorium in Surrey on 14 September.